-The basic product of the Legnica copper smelter/refinery, located in the Lower Silesia region of Poland, is electrolytic copper in the form of cathodes weighing 100 kg and round billets of 150-300 mm in diameter and 300-2500 mm in length.
 The quality of the cathodes is guaranteed by the internationally-recognised HML brand.
-The cathodes have been listed under this brand since 1990 on the London Metal Exchange as "A" grade, i.e. of the highest quality.
-The byproducts arising during production are nearly all put to economic use with benefits for the environment.
+The cathodes have been listed under this brand since 1990 on the London Metal Exchange and Shanghai Futures Exchange (SHFE) as the highest quality "A" grade.
+The by-products from the production are nearly 100% put to economic use with benefits for the environment.

-Production in the Legnica copper smelter/refinery is based on the technology of copper concentrate smelting in shaft furnaces.
+Production in the Legnica Copper Smelter is based on the technology of copper concentrate smelting in shaft furnaces.

 The main stages of the process are:

-- Preparation of the input material for smelting - preparation of concentrate briquettes with 15–20% content of copper, slag and coke;
+- Preparation of charge for smelting – suitably prepared concentrate briquettes with a content of approx. 15–20% copper, slag and coke;

-- Smelting – as a result copper matte is obtained, being a sulphide alloy , mainly copper and iron sulphides;
+- Smelting – as a result of which a copper matte is obtained, which is an alloy of sulphides, mainly of copper and iron;

 - Converting, i.e. processing copper matte in a converter furnace (oxidisation of sulphides) to obtain converter blister copper with 98.5% Cu content;